How Autism Feels: Understanding the Lived Experience From the Inside

 For many autistic people, everyday sensory input can feel magnified:

-- fluorescent lights may flicker aggressively
+- Fluorescent lights may flicker aggressively

-- overlapping conversations may merge into a wall of noise
+- Overlapping conversations may merge into a wall of noise

-- background sounds others ignore can feel intrusive or painful
+- Background sounds others ignore can feel intrusive or painful

-- certain fabrics may feel scratchy or unbearable
+- Certain fabrics may feel scratchy or unbearable

 What feels “normal” to most people may be overwhelming, unpredictable, or draining to an autistic nervous system.